 Check Two - Fault Check

 In the rare case that your sensor has a hardware fault, it’s good to know early so you save yourself time and frustration.

-Start by plugging your sensor into the white charging cable (this will have a USB-A end, rather than a lightning or USB-C end).
+Start by plugging your sensor into the white charging cable (this will have a USB-A end, rather than lightning or USB-C end).
 Then plug your cable into your computer.
 Your sensor will flash three times with both the red and blue LED, followed by a red or blue light.

 If your sensor’s light is blue, great!
 That means that everything hardware-wise is working.
-Charge your sensor until the blue blinking light turns solid., and then move onto the next step.
+Charge your sensor until the blue blinking light turns solid., and then move on to the next step.

 If your sensor’s LED light turns red, there is a deeper internal issue.
 Please contact support for assistance.

 Check Three - Cable and Connectivity Check